dapphub/dapptools/src/dapp/README.md

 The commands of `dapp` can be customized with environment variables or flags.
 These variables can be set at the prompt or in a `.dapprc` file.

-Below is a non-comprehensive list of some common configuration options (more can be found in the sourcecode):
+Below is a list of the environment variables recognised by `dapp`.
+You can addionally control various block parameters when running unit tests by using the [hevm specific environment variables](../hevm/README.md#environment-variables).

 | Variable                   | Default                    | Synopsis                                                                                                                                          |
 | -------------------------- | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |